I have been spending a lot of time lately staring at agent logs.

 | Capital, 2024 Olympics host | Paris | paris | True | 1.00 | +0.95 |

-The algebra problem failed interestingly: the consensus answer was 15 (the value of $3x$) rather than $5$ (the value of $x$).
-The beam particles were unanimously computing the right intermediate step and then stopping there.
-This is a symptom of the output normalization, not of the circuit architecture — and it illustrates why the beam consensus criterion is fundamentally different from an oracle: it is robust to format variation but vulnerable to systematic stops at intermediate steps.
+The algebra problem failed interestingly: the best output was 15 (the value of \(3x\)) rather than $5$ (the value of \(x\)).
+The particles were unanimously computing the right intermediate step and then stopping there.
+This is a symptom of the output normalization, not of the circuit architecture — and it illustrates a key practical point: the current loop updates structure from trace evidence, so it can still converge to a strong intermediate habit if local factors do not force completion.

 The factual question (capital of the 2024 Olympics host) was interesting for a different reason.
 The Controller generated factors like reasoned_answer_contains_final_answer and reasoning_step1_country_mentioned — plausibility checks, not ground-truth checks.
-The beam converged to paris with perfect agreement, correct without any oracle.
+The topology proposals converged to paris with perfect agreement, correct without any external oracle.

 For comparison, the ReAct baseline on the same problems with the same worker: